sharetribe/flex-docs/src/docs/background/09-how-to-launch/index.md

 Once you log in to Console, you'll notice there's nothing there yet: you naturally don't yet have any users, listings, or transactions.

 The first step after logging in to Console is to set up the Flex Template for Web (FTW).
 FTW is a fully functional example of a marketplace website built with Flex: a fictional marketplace for renting home saunas from sauna owners.
 Setting up FTW should take no more than 5 minutes.
-The process is a bit technical but doesn't require actual development skills.
-You can find the step by step instructions for doing it [here](/tutorials/getting-started-with-ftw/).
+The process is technical but doable even without development experience.
+The guide for [The guide for getting started with FTW](/tutorials/getting-started-with-ftw/) will give you step by step instructions for doing it.
 If you encounter any problems with the setup, [contact Sharetribe support](mailto:flex-support@sharetribe.com).

-Once you have FTW set up, you can create a few user accounts and test the features: posting listings, searching them, making bookings and payments (with a test credit card number provided by Stripe), sending messages between users, writing reviews, and so on.
+Once you have FTW set up, you can create a few user accounts and test the features: posting listings, searching them, making bookings and payments (see how to use [test credit card number provided by Stripe](/guides/how-to-set-up-and-use-stripe/#6-test-the-stripe-account-in-flex-template-for-web)), sending messages between users, writing reviews, and so on.
 You can test them both on your desktop and on a mobile browser to see how it works on each device.
 On Console, you can then see how the users, listings and transactions you created in FTW appear there.

 # 2 Designing your marketplace